nothingislost/obsidian-codemirror-options/README.md

 ## Changelog

+### 0.0.6

+- Changed the method used for marking multiple lines with .active-line which should resolve a few bugs
+- Previously .active-line would start behaving strangely after having 8 lines selected
+- The previous method was also not effecient and applied the .active-lines class too often
+- Previously, the "Style Active Selection" and "Mark Active Lines" settings were too intermingled.
+You can now set each feature on or off without impacting each other.

 ### 0.0.5

 - Fixed a bug in the "Style Active Selection" option which was causing an undefined variable error on file load

 ### 0.0.4